siberoloji/siberoloji.github.io/content/en/docs/osint/190-2024-10-17-real-time-data-collection-from-live-streams-for-osint.md

 keywords:
     - data collection
 ---
 Real-time data collection from live streams has become a pivotal aspect of Open Source Intelligence (OSINT) tools, especially for social media monitoring.
-This blog post will delve into the intricacies of real-time data collection, its significance in OSINT, the technologies involved, and practical applications for social media monitoring.
+This article will delve into the intricacies of real-time data collection, its significance in OSINT, the technologies involved, and practical applications for social media monitoring.

 ## Understanding Real-Time Data Collection